YVR - HND

 • Which airlines offer Wi-Fi service onboard planes from Vancouver to Tokyo Haneda?

-Air Canada, and Japan Airlines offer inflight Wi-Fi service on the Vancouver to Tokyo Haneda flight route.
+Air Canada, and Alaska Airlines offer inflight Wi-Fi service on the Vancouver to Tokyo Haneda flight route.

 • Which aircraft models fly most regularly from Vancouver to Tokyo Haneda?